patrys/qcheck/README.md

 qcheck
 ======

-My journey into the deep abyss of implementing a QuickCheck in Python
+My journey into the deep abyss of implementing a QuickCheck in Python.

+See `test_qcheck.py` for an example.